Aims and scope

 At least two extensive reviews are required to make the editorial decision.
 Where reviewer recommendations are conflicted, the editorial board will be contacted for further advice and a presiding decision.
 Manuscripts are then either accepted, rejected or authors are required to make major or minor revisions (both reviewer comments and editorial comments may need to be addressed).
 Once a revised manuscript is re-submitted, it is assessed along with the responses to reviewer comments and if it has been adequately revised it will be accepted for publication.
 Accepted manuscripts are then copyedited and typeset by the production team before online publication.
 Appeals against decisions following peer review are considered on a case by case basis and should be sent to the journal editor.

-We encourage posting of preprints of primary research manuscripts on preprint servers, authors’ or institutional websites, and open communications between researchers whether on community preprint servers or preprint commenting platforms.
+We encourage posting of preprints of primary research manuscripts on preprint servers, authors' or institutional websites, and open communications between researchers whether on community preprint services or preprint platforms.
 Posting of preprints is not considered prior publication and will not jeopardize consideration in our journals.
-Authors should disclose details of preprint posting during the submission process or at any other point during consideration in one of our journals.
-Once the preprint is published, it is the author’s responsibility to ensure that the preprint record is updated with a publication reference, including the DOI and a URL link to the published version of the article on the journal website.

 Dermatology and Therapy is published under the Creative Commons Attribution-Noncommercial License, which allows users to read, copy, distribute, and make derivative works for non-commercial purposes from the material, as long as the author of the original work is cited.
 The author assigns the exclusive right to any commercial use of the article to Springer.
 For more information about the Creative Commons Attribution-Noncommercial License, click here: http://creativecommons.org/licenses/by-nc/4.0.

 For more information about the journal, please contact firstname.lastname@example.org.